Working in Cambodia?

-If the current state of the country’s economy has not changed your mind about working in Cambodia, then you should start looking for a job as soon as possible.
+If the state of the country’s economy has not changed your mind about working in Cambodia, then it is a good idea to start looking for a job as soon as possible.
 As mentioned above, the job situation is rather poor.
 However, as a highly-skilled professional, you might have somewhat of an advantage.

-Many foreigners working in Cambodia are travelers who care less about their career and more about starting a new life and experiencing a new culture.
-If you do not need much to get by and are simply looking for a job which helps your cover your basic living expenses, teaching English might be the right choice for you.
-There is an abundance of private language schools which are constantly looking for new staff.
-These jobs are usually poorly paid, but you should be able to earn enough to get by and enjoy your life there.
-These are some resources you can use to find a teaching job abroad:
+Many foreigners working in Cambodia are there as part of their travels, looking to experience a new culture for a while and work while doing so.
+If you are not looking for a career at the moment, and are simply looking to earn enough to cover basic living expenses, then teaching English could be a good option.
+Cambodia has lots of private language schools which are constantly looking for new staff.
+Bear in mind that these jobs are usually poorly paid, but should provide you with enough to get by and enjoy your life while living in Cambodia.
+These are some websites which can be useful in finding a teaching job overseas:

 International travel and teaching websites, such as Go Abroad, can also help you find a teaching job in Cambodia.
-You can also visit the language centers and international schools in person and inquire about a job opening.
-Keep in mind that you need actual teaching qualifications for the latter.
+You can also visit language centers and international schools in person once in the country, and inquire about a job opening.
+Keep in mind that you will likely need teaching qualifications to work in an international school.

 The Job Hunt

-Because of the relative ease with which you can secure a visa and a work permit in Cambodia, many expats decide on opening a business there.
+Because of the relative ease with which you can secure a visa and a work permit in Cambodia, many expats decide to start their own business there.
 If you plan on working in Cambodia but want to remain your own boss, this might be the perfect opportunity for you.